rbms-bsc/DCRMR/_pages/Title/Other-title-information.md

 ## 1.23.36 Phrases about notes, appendices, etc.

-<a name="1.23.36.1">1.23.36.1</a> Transcribe phrases about notes, appendices, and such accompanying matter in the order indicated by the sequence on the title page.
+<a name="1.23.36.1">1.23.36.1</a> Transcribe phrases about notes, appendices, and other supplementary matter in the order indicated by the sequence on the title page.
 If such information appears before the [Statement of responsibility relating to title proper](/DCRMR/sor/Statement-of-responsibility-relating-to-title-proper/), transcribe it as other title information.

 <a name="1.23.36.2">1.23.36.2</a> If such information appears after the [Statement of responsibility relating to title proper](/DCRMR/sor/Statement-of-responsibility-relating-to-title-proper/), transcribe it as a subsequent statement of responsibility, whether or not it names a person or body.